-There are a variety of tools which can assess traffic on a basic level in terms of round-time, packet loss, and other things like that, but NetFlow allows you to discern so much more about each individual packet and, what's more, levy that knowledge by means of analytic software and data aggregation via charts and graphs to dramatically ease your task at hand.
+NetFlow analysis is undeniably powerful when it comes to assessing and analyzing your network, network traffic and bandwidth, devices, or just about anything to do with the data being transmitted over your network.
+There are a variety of tools which can assess traffic on a basic level in terms of round time and packet loss, but NetFlow allows you to discern so much more about each individual packet.
+What's more, levy that knowledge by means of analytic software and data aggregation via charts and graphs to dramatically ease your task at hand.

-When it comes to almost any software need these days there tend to be a wide range of options, both paid and free, and the open-source movement remains quite active indeed.
+When it comes to almost any software need these days, there tends to be a wide range of options, both paid and free, and the open-source movement remains quite active.

-Open-source software tends to have a remarkable flexibility, either via child builds and projects that spawned off the shortcomings of their forefathers, or by means of exceptional modularity and transparency that would be simply unheard of with any kind of proper, paid enterprise level solution.
+Open-source software tends to have remarkable flexibility, either via child builds and projects that spawned off the shortcomings of their forefathers, or by means of exceptional modularity and transparency.
+That would be simply unheard of with any kind of paid, enterprise-level solution.

 With that said, however, an open-source project is only as powerful and prodigious as its proponents.